+Working as an LPC in Arkansas will require that you fully satisfy all Counselor Licensing Requirements in Arkansas.
 The Arkansas Board of Examiners in Counseling offers licenses for counselors in two capacities: Licensed Professional Counselor (LPC) and the other is Licensed Associate Counselor (LAC).
-An LAC works as a temporary license while you make progress on requirements to become an LPC.
+A LAC works as a temporary license while you make progress on the requirements to become an LPC.

 Arkansas LPC RequirementsMaster’s degree or higher in counseling from a program that reflects the CACREP or CORE curriculum and consists of 60 semester hours from a regionally accredited institution.

 Arkansas Counselor Experiential Requirements